KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

    - MMM-CountEvents.js: Line 87, Column 11: Unexpected lexical declaration in case block. (rule: no-case-declarations)
    - MMM-CountEvents.js: Line 123, Column 21: 'ev' is defined but never used. (rule: no-unused-vars)
    - MMM-CountEvents.js: Line 131, Column 22: 'ev' is defined but never used. (rule: no-unused-vars)
-   - package.json: Line 5, Column 3: Package top-level property "main" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 6, Column 3: Package top-level property "scripts" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
    - package.json: Line 6, Column 14: Package scripts are not alphabetized (rule: package-json/sort-collections)
-   - package.json: Line 10, Column 3: Package top-level property "repository" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 14, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 19, Column 3: Package top-level property "author" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 20, Column 3: Package top-level property "license" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 21, Column 3: Package top-level property "bugs" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 24, Column 3: Package top-level property "homepage" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-CountUP by bibaldo](https://github.com/bibaldo/MMM-CountUP)